ge-high-assurance/RACK/rack-box/README-GitHub-Release.md

 Here are very brief instructions how to run the Virtual RACK box.
 You will find more detailed [instructions](https://github.com/ge-high-assurance/RACK/wiki/Install-a-Virtual-RACK-Box) in the RACK Wiki.

 1. Download the split VirtualBox zip files.
-2. Recombine the split VirtualBox zip files into an unsplit zip file.
+2. Concatenate the split VirtualBox zip files together.
-3. Unpack the unsplit zip file (creating a rack-box-virtualbox folder).
+3. Unzip the newly concatenated zip file.
 4. Start VirtualBox.
-5. Import the VirtualBox VM from the rack-box-virtualbox folder.
+5. Import the VirtualBox VM from the rack-box-virtualbox-v3.0 folder.
 6. Open the VM's Settings.
 7. Click on Network.
 8. Change the first network adapter from NAT to Bridged.